There are two principle ways to use quizzes for lead generation.

 Step 4: Setting up lead generation for your quiz

 Your quiz can generate leads by presenting an email capture form after the last question that is required to see the quiz results (or you can make it an optional email capture).
 I've put an example of the finished product below so we know what we're setting up here.

 So let's run through it.
-First, you'll click on the option to "Enable lead capture and data collection for my quiz" from the quiz builder's left side menu.
+First, you'll click on the option to turn on Lead Generation from the quiz builder's left side menu.

 Now, choose what email marketing program you want to connect to, Interact has direct connections with all major email marketing programs and is connected to Zapier for everything else.

-Then you can connect your quiz results to sequences in ConvertKit (or your email marketing program of choice).
+Then you can connect your quiz results to lists in MailChimp (or your email marketing program of choice).

 Now you can test the integration to make sure it's working properly and sending the correct follow-ups before you put it live.